 Many manufactures recommend maintaining a humidity level of between 40-60% to ensure longevity.
 Unless you fancy taking short, cold showers for the rest of your life, your bathroom is going to be regularly exceeding that 60% upper limit.

-Steam and condensation in the air goes down into the cracks between the flooring and penetrates into every space.
-Only a small amount will enter the flooring, but over time this builds up and can result in the planks buckling, warping or cracking.
+Steam and condensation in the air goes down into the cracks between the flooring and penetrates every space.
+Only a small amount will enter the flooring, but over time this builds up and can result in the planks buckling, warping, or cracking.

 4. Chemical stains from bathroom cleaners

-Most cleaning products have some sort of acid in them to aid the cleaning process.
+Most cleaning products have some acid in them to aid the cleaning process.
 Even natural products are often acidic in their make-up.
-If these frequently come into contact with the wood floor and aren’t wiped away completely they can cause discoloration, and damage the protective finish.
+If these frequently come into contact with the wood floor and aren’t wiped away completely, they can cause discoloration and damage the protective finish.

 5. Mold and mildew damage

-Mold and mildew are a common problem in bathrooms due to the combination of high temperatures and moisture that occurs.
-Both of these compounds love organic materials such as wood, as it provides them with a rich base on which to grow.
+Mold and mildew are a common problem in bathrooms due to the combination of high temperatures and moisture.
+These compounds love organic materials such as wood, as it provides them with a rich base on which to grow.
 Mold and mildew can eat away at the protective layer of the floor and seep into the cracks, growing between the planks and underneath them., and you may not even realize it’s there.
 Over time, untreated mold and mildew can not only damage your flooring but become a health hazard too.

 6. Leaking appliances or floods can ruin the floor

-If your vanity, toilet, bath or shower has a leak, watch out.
-With more traditional bathroom floor materials such as tile, you may be able to take them up, replace the underlay material and then put the tiles back in place.
+If your vanity, toilet, bath, or shower leaks, watch out.
+With more traditional bathroom floor materials such as tile, you may be able to take them up, replace the underlay material, and then put the tiles back in place.
 However, the sheer amount of water will saturate the wood and cause it to expand and warp, and most likely damage the finish.

 7. No product warranty for bathroom installation

-Many wood flooring manufacturers have clauses in their terms and conditions that state the warranty on the product is void if you install the flooring in a bathroom that has a shower or bathtub.
+Many wood flooring manufacturers have clauses in their terms and conditions that state that the warranty on the product is void if you install the flooring in a bathroom with a shower or bathtub.
 You will be liable for any damage that incurs and will need to self-fund any fixes or replacement materials.